Motorola Hint QA30: Features

-The camera is capable of capturing 2-megapixel JPEG still images and MPEG-4 Video.
+The camera is capable of capturing 2-megapixel JPEG still images and MPEG-4 video.
 The phone is also capable of alerting the user by announcing the name of the person calling if the contact's number has been previously entered in the units contact list.
 It comes with 31 pre-installed ring tones and has the capability of purchasing/downloading more ring tones from the internet.
-It also includes a built in MP3 Player.
+It also includes an MP3 player.

-The Motorola Hint is also capable of voice dialing and integrated speakerphone.